vapoursynth/vapoursynth/doc/api/vsscript.h.rst

     Initialises the available scripting interfaces.

     Returns the number of times vsscript_init_\ () has been called so far, including this call, or 0 in case of failure.
-There is no way to find out the reason for the failure.
+This function will only fail if the VapourSynth installation is broken in some way.

 vsscript_finalize